OWASP/CheatSheetSeries/cheatsheets/AJAX_Security_Cheat_Sheet.md

 #### Don't rely on client business logic

-Just like the security one, make sure any interesting business rules/logic is duplicated on the server side less a user bypass needed logic and do something silly, or worse, costly.
+Just like the security one, make sure any interesting business rules/logic is duplicated on the server side lest a user bypasses needed logic and does something silly, or worse, costly.

 #### Avoid writing serialization code